Glycolipid: Blood types

 Blood types are an example of how glycolipids on cell membranes mediate cell interactions with the surrounding environment.
 The four main human blood types (A, B, AB, O) are determined by the oligosaccharide attached to a specific glycolipid on the surface of red blood cells, which acts as an antigen.
 The unmodified antigen, called the H antigen, is the characteristic of type O, and is present on red blood cells of all blood types.
 Blood type A has an N-acetylgalactosamine added as the main determining structure, type B has a galactose, and type AB has all three of these antigens.
 Antigens which are not present in an individual's blood will cause antibodies to be produced, which will bind to the foreign glycolipids.
 For this reason, people with blood type AB can receive transfusions from all blood types (the universal acceptor), and people with blood type O can act as donors to all blood types (the universal donor).

 Types of glycolipids

+Some biologically important types of glycolipids include: